Nexenture/openstack-instances-backups/README.md

 ```

 ### Try it with the dry run !
 By default the dry run mode is disable.
-You need to add a third `true` argument to enable it and test the command :
+You need to add a third `--dry-run` argument to enable it and test the command :

 ```
 # dry run mode
-/home/user/create_snapshot.sh daily 7 true
+/home/user/create_snapshot.sh daily 7 --dry-run

 # do it mode
 /home/user/create_snapshot.sh daily 7